 Criticize: to point out the good points and the bad points of a situation or idea.

-Define: to give a clear, concise identification of the class to which a term belongs and how it differs from other things in that class.
+Define: to give a clear, concise identification of the category to which a term belongs and how it differs from other things in that category.

 Describe: to recount or create a word picture in sequence or story form.

-Diagram: to organize in a pictorial way flow chart, a map, or some other graphic.
+Diagram: to organize in a pictorial way, such as a flow chart, a map, or some other graphic.